softprops/heroic/README.md

 ### Client Settings

 (More will be added in the in the future)
+Note: This plugin supports multiple deployment environments (i.e. multiple Heroku remotes) The default Heroku env is named heroku.
+A common pattern for application development is to publish to a staging env before deploying to production.
+You can create a named Heroku env with `hero:create <env>`.
+The arguments of the keys below will default the the heroku env.
+Simply use your own env name when modifying that env (`hero.conf-add <env> <key> <val>`)

      hero:check-dependencies # tests to see if all required dependencies are resolvable hero:addons     # lists installed addons for app